reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 3. **Processing Operators**: The application processes data by using one or more operators.
 These processing operators apply transformations to the input data that comes from the data sources.
 After the transformation, the application forwards the transformed data to the data sinks.
 Please check out the Flink documentation to see the complete list of [DataStream API Operators](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/overview/) with code snippets.
 4. **Data Sink**: The application produces data to external sources by using sinks.
 A sink connector writes data to a Kinesis data stream, a Kinesis Data Firehose delivery stream, an Amazon S3 bucket, etc.

 A few basic data sources and sinks are built into Flink and are always available.
 Examples of predefined data sources are reading from files, and sockets, and ingesting data from collections and iterators.
-Similarly, examples of predefined data sinks include writing to files, to stdout and stderr, and to sockets.
+Similarly, examples of predefined data sink include writing to files, to stdout and stderr, and sockets.

 ### Creating a Flink Application